juju/docs/src/en/commands.md

    **Summary:**

-   logs out of the controller
+   Logs a Juju user out of a controller.

    **Options:**